naofireblade/homebridge-weather-plus/README.md

 ### Advanced

-The following config contains an advanced optional setting that must not be specified.
+The following config contains advanced optional settings that must not be specified.

 The parameter **interval** sets the interval (minutes) in which the weather will be updated from Weather Underground.
 The default value is 4 minutes, which fits in the maximum of 400 updates per day for free accounts.

 The parameter **forecast** sets which forecasts you want to see.
 You can set one of these three values: none, today, 3days.
 The default value is 3days.

-You can use a station from the **[Personal Weather Station Network](https://www.wunderground.com/weatherstation/overview.asp)** to receive weather information.
+You can also use a station from the **[Personal Weather Station Network](https://www.wunderground.com/weatherstation/overview.asp)** to receive weather information.
 Just enter pws:YOURID in the location parameter.

 ```json
 "accessories": [